godot64/GoDot/README.md

 ## What is it?

-If you like you can say **GoDot** is something like a Photoshop for the Commodore 64, a *SixtyPhourtoshop*, the only one on the Commodore, by the way.
-GoDot is a modular system which consists of **loaders** (for particular graphics file formats), **savers** (for particular graphics file formats, so you can convert formats one into another, see the [Table of Supported Formats][Conversions Table]), and **modifiers** (which do what their typename says, they *modify* the loaded data, so you can manipulate images in many, many ways using GoDot; see our [Table of Modifiers][Modifiers]).
+If you like, you can say **GoDot** is something like a Photoshop for the Commodore 64, a *SixtyPhourtoshop*, the only one on the Commodore, by the way.
+GoDot is a modular system which consists of **loaders** (for particular graphics file formats), **savers** (for particular graphics file formats respectively, so you can convert formats one into another, see the [Table of Supported Formats][Conversions Table]), and **modifiers** (which do what their typename says, they *modify* the loaded data, so you can manipulate images in many, many ways using GoDot; see our [Table of Modifiers][Modifiers]).

 ## How to use it?

 GoDot has a **mouse driven GUI** (can also be controlled by joystick or keyboard) which was derived from Amiga's Art Department Professional II (another Photoshop-like program).
-On this [page][Character Set] you can see how this was achieved.
+On [this page][Character Set] you can see how this was achieved.
 It runs on any device that is able to work like a C-64 (which includes emulators like [VICE][Emulator]).

 ## What do you need?